yf13/webswitch/README.md

 Then from a client host use a browser or cURL tool to access http://www.example.com:8080.

 Note that since the intranet site listens on localhost only, it can't be reached from the client host directly.
-However with webswitch, the site can still be published on the **hub** as shown above.
+However with WebSwitch, the site can be accessed after publishing on the **hub**..

 Serious Usage
 -------------